Skip to content

 Ozone Platform is a decenstralised mesh of peer-to-peer interoperability services, each an instance of Ozone's EIP Client.

-Each service connects a pair of HIS components of Ozone's digital health sofware suite:
+Each service connects a pair of HIS apps of Ozone's digital health sofware suite:

 alt text